View of the ATLAS experimental loop. KAERI, Korea

 ATLAS: Belgium, China, Finland, France, Germany, Hungary, India, Japan, Korea, Russian Federation, Spain, Sweden, Switzerland, United Arab Emirates and the United States.

-ATLAS-2 and ATLAS-3: Belgium, China, Czech Republic, France, Germany, Korea, Spain, Switzerland, United Arab Emirates and the United States.
+ATLAS-2 and ATLAS-3: Belgium, China, Czechia, France, Germany, Korea, Spain, Switzerland, United Arab Emirates and the United States.

 ATLAS: April 2014 - March 2017